 So where to begin?

-Cull the non-essentials
+1. Cull the non-essentials

-Many toddlers struggle to find things to play when their rooms are full of clutter.
+Many toddlers struggle to find things to play with when their rooms are full of clutter.
 So one of the first things I did when I chose to embrace the Montessori way was to cull the excess stuff.
 By reducing the overflowing buckets of toys and streamlining the items offered for play on shelves, children feel less daunted and more able to pick an item for play.

-Bring things down to kid-height or buy lots of stools
+2. Bring things down to kid-height or buy lots of stools

 Consider areas where food is stored and prepared – can they get their own bowl, plate, fork or spoon?
 Are they able to reach their favourite items to play with?
 Can they get to their water bottle or hat easily enough?
 As I made this slight accommodation, I found it really boosted their sense of independence, which was *lovely*.
-I’m sure the feeling of mastery boosted my girls sense of confidence, too.
+I’m sure the feeling of mastery boosted my girls’ sense of confidence, too.

 Read more about toddlers: